willnjohnson/ShapeshifterHelper/README.md

 # Shapeshifter Helper

 This C# application helps you solve the Neopets Shapeshifter puzzle by utilizing a highly optimized search algorithm to find the optimal sequence of token puzzle piece placements.
 A DLL is included for native C performance (and must be included in the same directory as your `.exe`).

+The compiled `.exe` and `.dll` can be found under the **[Releases](https://github.com/willnjohnson/ShapeshifterHelper/releases)** section of this GitHub repository.

+You can add this **[GreaseMonkey script](https://raw.githubusercontent.com/willnjohnson/ShapeshifterHelper/refs/heads/master/ShapeshifterHelperWebVisualizer.js)** to your GreaseMonkey/TamperMonkey extension in your browser for easier convenience:
+* "Copy HTML" button
+* Symbols replaced with background and number (like you see in the C# application)

 ## Trouble Downloading?